HBClab/NiBetaSeries/docs/betaseries.rst

 Relationship to Resting-State Functional Connectivity
 -----------------------------------------------------

-Betaseries is similar to resting-state functional connectivity (time-series correlations) because the same analyses typically applied to resting-state data can ostensibly be applied to betaseries.
+Beta series connectivity analysis is similar to resting-state functional connectivity (time-series correlations) because the same analyses typically applied to resting-state data can ostensibly be applied to beta series.
-At the core of both resting-state functional connectivity and betaseries we are working with a vector of numbers at each voxel.
+At the core of both resting-state functional connectivity and beta series we are working with a vector of numbers at each voxel.
 We can correlate, estimate regional homogeneity, perform independent components analysis, or perform a number of different analyses with the data in each voxel.
-However, betaseries deviates from the time-series correlations used for resting-state analysis in two important ways.
+However, beta series deviates from the time-series correlations used for resting-state analysis in two important ways.
-First, you can do cognitive subtraction using betaseries.
+First, you can do cognitive subtraction using beta series.
 Since there is no explicit task in resting state, there are no cognitive states to compare.
-Second, the interpretations of resting-state connectivity and betaseries differ.
+Second, the interpretations of resting-state connectivity and beta series differ.
 Resting state measures the unmodelled hemodynamic fluctuations that occur without explicit stimuli or task.
-Betaseries, on the other hand, measures the modelled hemodynamic fluctuations that occur in response to an explicit stimulus.
+Beta series, on the other hand, measures the modelled hemodynamic fluctuations that occur in response to an explicit stimulus.
-Both resting-state analyses and betaseries may measure intrinsic connectivity (e.g., the functional structure of the brain independent of task), but betaseries may also measure the task evoked connectivity (e.g., connectivity between regions that is increased during some cognitive process).
+Both resting-state analyses and beta series may measure intrinsic connectivity (e.g., the functional structure of the brain independent of task), but beta series may also measure the task-evoked connectivity (e.g., connectivity between regions that is increased during some cognitive process).

 Relationship to Traditional Task Analysis
 -----------------------------------------
-Betaseries is also similar to traditional task analysis because cognitive subtraction can be used in both.
+Beta series is also similar to traditional task analysis because cognitive subtraction can be used in both.
-As with resting-state analysis, betaseries deviates from traditional task analysis in several important ways.
+As with resting-state analysis, beta series deviates from traditional task analysis in several important ways.
 Say we are interested in observing how the brain responds to faces versus houses.